If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 There are many things as a translator you will learn along the way.

-You will enhance your writing, editing, and grammar skills.
-Plus, your vocabulary will increase over a period.
+You will enhance your writing, editing, and grammar skills, increasing your vocabulary.

-Besides different aspects of Korean, you will learn cultural sensitivity and industry-specific knowledge.
+Besides learning about different aspects of Korean culture, you will also gain cultural sensitivity and industry-specific knowledge.

 You will also know how to build your client base, approach customers, manage timetables, and juggle many projects.